Trinity site, Tularosa Basin,

 TYPE 3.

-collecting process.
-The bottom of each specimen in this group exhibits the rough texture
+bottom of each specimen in this group exhibits the rough texture of the sandy

-of the sandy desert surface, which remained untouched by the blast.
-The tops of the
+desert surface, which remained untouched by the blast.
+The tops of the specimens

 glassy, light olive green Trinitite has a "frothy", more gas-filled texture.

-These thicker, larger examples may have been formed nearer to the center of the blast,
+These examples may have been formed nearer to the center of the blast, than the

-these specimens may have been formed as a result of rolling, when the blast wave
+exemplified by these specimens may have been formed as a result of rolling, when

 |